 All students should be covered by a health insurance plan.
-The student is financially responsible for any health services received, including emergency care, that are not covered by the student's health insurance plan.
+The student is financially responsible for any health services received, including emergency care that are not covered by the student's health insurance plan.

-PRE-ENTRANCE HEALTH REOUIREMENTS
+PRE-ENTRANCE HEALTH REQUIREMENTS

-The health record is to be completed and submitted to EHS for their review.
-(Student may opt to have work-up done at EHS or with his/her own physician.)
+The health record is to be completed and submitted to the EHS for their review.
+(Student may opt to have work-up done at EHS, with his/her own health care provider, or at an urgent care center.)
 The following must be completed before an applicant will be accepted into the school:

 - I. Health history - Physical examination including vision and hearing - 3.
-Urine Dipstick Screen - 4.
-Current vaccine record indicating immunizations/titers for: Measles [Rubeola] (two immunization dates or titer results); Rubella (one immunization [MMR] date or titer results); Chicken Pox (applicant verification or titer results), Mumps (one immunization date or titer results).
-Applicants will be asked to document the date of last tetanus, if known, and Hepatitis B (if the applicant has had the vaccine).
+Urine Dipstick Screen - Current vaccine record indicating immunizations/titers for: Measles [Rubeola] (two immunization dates or titer results); Rubella (one immunization [MMR] date or titer results); Chicken Pox (applicant verification or titer results), Mumps (one immunization date or titer results).
+Applicants will be asked to document the date of last tetanus, if known and Hepatitis B (if the applicant has had the vaccine).